v-buchkov/deep-hedging/README.md

 1. Transaction costs:
 * Base: Not mid-price, but bid-offer (without market impact).
 * Advanced: Use market impact model (exogeneous).
-2. Correct risk-free rates (implied rate from FX SWAP at correct bid-offer price) (?) add constraints for weights of replicating portfolio assets (in order to account for risk-management, regulatory, open vega / open gamma restrictions).
+2. Correct risk-free rates (implied rate from FX SWAP at correct bid-offer price):
+* (?) add constraints for weights of replicating portfolio assets (in order to account for risk-management, regulatory, open vega / open gamma restrictions).

-**Complications / To Be Researched**: compute gradient at each step of autoregressive generation, not for final PnL only deal with overfit for correlation in non-tail state of the world, when the model is allowed to hedge by not only underlying asset, but any other asset available (as in tail event such hedge can produce unpredictably large loss / gain => until model behavior is stabilized, model is expected to produce cheap hedging in non-tail state of the world due to leverage tail event produce correct torch.DataLoader logic that allows to use real market data only and have sufficient number of points for training (e.g., produce batches via shifting window by some  and then shuffle in order to avoid path-dependence in optimization — expected to achieve high enough level of generalization, outputting regime-independent solution
+**Complications / To Be Researched**:
+* compute gradient at each step of autoregressive generation, not for final PnL only
+* deal with overfit for correlation in non-tail state of the world, when the model is allowed to hedge by not only underlying asset, but any other asset available (as in tail event such hedge can produce unpredictably large loss / gain => until model behavior is stabilized, model is expected to produce cheap hedging in non-tail state of the world due to leverage tail event
+* produce correct torch.DataLoader logic that allows to use real market data only and have sufficient number of points for training (e.g., produce batches via shifting window by some  and then shuffle in order to avoid path-dependence in optimization — expected to achieve high enough level of generalization, outputting regime-independent solution.